martinstoeckli/SilentNotes/README.md

 * The [QuillJS](https://quilljs.com/) library made it possible to offer WYSIWYG note editing across platforms.
 * Cryptograhic tasks are solved with the [Bouncy Castle](https://bouncycastle.org/) crypto API.
+* The clean and minimalistic [Flurl](https://flurl.dev/) library helped a lot to keep the HTTP requests readable.
 * The ordering of notes is done with the [SortableJS](https://github.com/SortableJS/Sortable) library.